calcom/cal.com/packages/app-store-cli/readme.md

   -  Require assets path relative to app dir.

 ## Roadmap
+- Avoid delete and edit on apps created outside of cli
 - Someone can add wrong directory name(which doesn't satisfy slug requirements) manually.
 How to handle it.
 - Allow editing and updating app from the cal app itself - including assets uploading when developing locally.
 - Improvements in shared code across app